Working Man's Diary

 Alex was born, out of wedlock, to Alexander Campbell and Margaret Swan on 7th July 1864, in Kilmorich, by Dowally.
 (That his parents eventually married is shown on Alex’s own marriage certificate in 1896.)
 His first job on the estate was walking at the head of a horse pulling a lawn mower, aged 15.
 For 1/6d a day.
 Probably also had the fiddly task of lacing up the leather bootees used to protect the grass from hoof impact.
 Within a couple of years, he was working alternately between the castle’s kitchen garden and the vegetable garden at Dalpowie Lodge.
 For 1/9d.
 By the summer of 1882, aged 18, the work was more varied and included actual forestry —” working oak coppice”— among routine labouring such as gravelling paths, and fencing.
 By that year’s end his wage had risen to 2/1d a day.
 Then in March 1883, he reached 2/10d a day.
 But that was his ceiling; the rate never changed until he left Murthly for a job in Abernethy in 1896.
 (Allowing for inflation, in today’s coin that still wouldn’t be much.
 Alex was working for the equivalent of £4 an hour.)

 However, the estate had a motely collection of houses, cottages, even apartments in a pseudo Roman arch, that the lairds gave rent-free to workers.
-There are gaps in the record, but we know from the rental ledger for 1890 that Alex was living in one such, East lodge, a saving of £4 per year.
+There are gaps in the record, but we know from the rental ledger for 1890 that Alex was living in one such, East Lodge, a saving of £4 per year.
 Possibly, from earlier than that, for the old account book he used as a diary has this address on the inside front cover, and it had notes of his going back to 1885.

 In his diary years, Alex was young, single, occasionally a special constable, and actively involved with the Birnam Rifle Volunteers.
 He was sporty, enjoying highland games events in summer and curling in winter.
 Church was important to him; he rarely missed a Sunday service at Caputh, although occasionally he went to Spittalfield instead.
 On two occasions, he noted being invited into the manse after the Xmas service.
-The minister then was Rev. Theodore Marshall (later a Moderator of the General Assembly of the Church of Scotland).
+The minister then was Rev. Theodore Marshall (later to become a Moderator of the General Assembly of the Church of Scotland).
 He was also either a member of the Caputh choir or a brass-necked blagger, for he attended its summer picnic three years on the trot.
 To such far-off places such as the Pass of Killiecrankie.
-(A fair day’s outing — 40 miles there and back — for a horse-drawn charabanc. something like the photo.)
+(A fair day’s outing — 40 miles there and back — for a horse-drawn charabanc.
+Something like the photo below.)

 Before starting on his diary, that is, before writing anything of his own, Alex began with a list.
 Behaviour any modern journaller would recognise.
 In this case, a list of tree species, “the correct nomenclature of native & imported timber on Murthly estate”.
 He also copied out the Conditions of Sale from 1885 for an important roup of timber, and began to write out the Particulars of Sale for the estates — which he would have found in a newspaper — when Sir Archibald had a rush of blood that year and put all of his holdings, Murthly, Strathbraan and Grandtully, the hale jing bang, on the market.
 (Sir was quickly reminded by the next in line, Walter Fothringham, that the estates were still subject to the law of entail, and not his to dispose of.)